anton-dergunov/anton-dergunov.github.io/_pages/cv.md

 - **Senior Applied Scientist**, [Microsoft](https://www.microsoft.com/) (May 2018 - Present)
   - *Applying machine learning in Microsoft Office products.*

+  Rephrase the following bullets and correct my English (I am not a native speaker).
+Don't restructure the bullets and keep the original meaning.

+  - People Search:
+    - Built from scratch the pipeline for collecting "eyes-off" training and testing data and monitoring its quality, training ranking and classification models and their offline evaluation, producing the model ready for integration into the product.
+Optimized the performance of this pipeline to process big volumes of click log data.
+The model is used for [people ranking in many Microsoft products](https://www.youtube.com/watch?v=a6HO4ekmmjU) (such as Teams, Outlook, Bing, Windows).
+Shipped several models using this pipeline to production that demonstrated online metrics improvements (such as up to 4% click through rate increase and improvements to time to success). (`Azure Machine Learning`, `Python`, `PySpark`, `LightGBM`, `ONNX`, `Gradient Boosting`)
+    - Implemented using [Personalized PageRank](https://www.cs.cornell.edu/~bindel/blurbs/edgeppr.html) algorithm over organization people graphs for this people ranker which showed NDCG@1 increase by 2.15% and NCDG@3 increase by 1.21%, presented this work in an internal conference.
+Tested other graph-approaches produced by other teams.
+    - Conducted multiple A/B online experiments and analyzed their metrics for trying new features or resolving issues.

+  - Document recommendation for Microsoft Outlook:
-  - Enhanced the relevance of recommendations in the Meeting Insights feature of Microsoft Outlook ([press release](https://www.microsoft.com/en-us/research/blog/the-story-of-an-office-ai-feature-how-ai-can-promote-efficient-meeting-preparation/), [documentation](https://support.microsoft.com/en-gb/office/use-intelligent-technology-in-outlook-on-the-web-and-outlook-com-24b30683-8340-4b69-b8ac-4193ec528a70)).
-This feature recommends emails and documents relevant to meetings. (`Python`, `SciKit-Learn`, `NumPy`, `Pandas`, `PyTorch`, `PySpark`, `LightGBM`, `Gradient Boosting`, `C#`)
+    - Enhanced the relevance of recommendations in the Meeting Insights feature of Microsoft Outlook ([paper](https://www.microsoft.com/en-us/research/publication/calendar-aware-proactive-email-recommendation/), [press release](https://www.microsoft.com/en-us/research/blog/the-story-of-an-office-ai-feature-how-ai-can-promote-efficient-meeting-preparation/), [documentation](https://support.microsoft.com/en-gb/office/use-intelligent-technology-in-outlook-on-the-web-and-outlook-com-24b30683-8340-4b69-b8ac-4193ec528a70)) using ML techniques and various heuristics.
+This feature recommends emails and documents relevant to meetings. (`Python`, `SciKit-Learn`, `NumPy`, `Pandas`, `PyTorch`, `LightGBM`, `Gradient Boosting`, `C#`)
+    - Enhanced the data extraction pipeline, increasing the amount of training data by ~50x, which improved model performance (AUC up by 3%, AUPRC up by 12%).
+Data analysis further improved model performance (AUC up by 3%, AUPRC up by 4%, NDCG@3 up by 11%) and enabled 2x more features.
-  - Developed and validated new features for this machine learning model by identifying and optimizing new signals (e.g., social, content similarity).
-Used `BERT` and related neural network architectures to enhance relevance (`PyTorch`).
-Supervised students in their research applying `BERT`.
+    - Developed and validated new features for this machine learning model by identifying and optimizing new signals (e.g., social, content similarity, key phrases).
+    - Made extensive experiments to use `BERT` model and related neural network architectures to improve content similarity features in Meeting Insights: verified using this model on multiple datasets, performed error analysis and comparison with existing features, BERT distillation to simpler models.
+Integrating the model showed 3% NDCG@3 increase. (`BERT`, `Deep Learning`, `PyTorch`)
-  - Explored various data sets, heuristically labelled data and their combinations for model training ([Snorkel](https://snorkel.ai/)).
+    - Explored various data sets, such as user interaction logs, manually annotated data, heuristically labelled "eyes-off" data using weak supervision and their combinations for model training ([Snorkel](https://snorkel.ai/)).
 Conducted A/B testing to validate improvements.
-  - Enhanced the data extraction pipeline, increasing the amount of training data by ~50x, which improved model performance (AUC up by 3%, AUPRC up by 12%).
-Data analysis further improved model performance (AUC up by 3%, AUPRC up by 4%, NDCG up by 11%) and enabled 2x more features.
-  - Developed a tool for explaining machine learning model predictions, aiding in error analysis and accelerating root cause detection.
     - Prototyped a complete pipeline for data extraction, feature extraction, training, and validation of a document-to-document recommendation system.
 Assisted a colleague in implementing an email-to-email recommendation prototype.
+    - Developed a tool for explaining ML models predictions, aiding in error analysis and accelerating root cause detection.
+Contributed to other internal debugging tools.
+    - Provided supervision and mentorship for 3 interns, and support for several colleagues serving as a go-to person for the products we were implementing.

 - **Lead Application Developer**, [JP Morgan](https://www.jpmorganchase.com/) (May 2017 - May 2018)
   - *Web services implementation.*